Tsawwassen ferry terminal: History

-To connect Highway 99 to the new terminal, an 11 km highway was constructed near the southern end of the Deas Tunnel and through the edge of Ladner.
-This became a portion of Highway 17.
+To connect Highway 99 to the new terminal, an 11 km highway was constructed near the southern end of the Deas Tunnel and through the edge of Ladner and became a portion of Highway 17.
 The terminal opened on June 15, 1960.

 In the mid-1990s, a major renovation and expansion of the terminal was undertaken.

 Issues

-The isolated causeway location of the terminal, while criticized locally in its formative years, has allowed and continues to allow terminal expansion to cope with growing vehicle traffic.
+The isolated causeway location of the terminal was criticized locally in its formative years.
 In 2003, the Tsawwassen First Nation filed legal action in the BC Supreme Court over the destruction of the foreshore and other concerns caused by the impact of the terminal and the nearby Roberts Bank Superport.
-Concerns were also expressed in 2005 about eutrophication, or a destructive bacterial buildup in the waters between the terminal and the Roberts Bank facility.
+Concerns were also expressed in 2005 about eutrophication, or destructive bacterial buildup, in the waters between the terminal and the Roberts Bank facility.

 Ferry facilities and connections

-Currently, there are five berths at the Tsawwassen Ferry Terminal.
+Currently, there are five berths at the Tsawwassen ferry terminal.
 The terminal primarily serves routes travelling to the Swartz Bay ferry terminal, north of Victoria, and the southern Gulf Islands.

 On May 1, 1990, a connection from Tsawwassen to Nanaimo called the "Mid-Island Express" was established, providing the fastest surface connection between Northern Vancouver Island and the border with the United States at Blaine, and, since the opening of the South Fraser Perimeter Road, to the Fraser Valley and points east.
 The route ran to Departure Bay until 1997, when the Duke Point ferry terminal opened.

 The quickest path between the terminal and Active Pass, for ferries travelling to the Gulf Islands or to Swartz Bay, passes over approximately 8 km of United States waters in the Strait of Georgia.

 The terminal is served by public transportation through TransLink's 620 bus route.